yushiangfu/study-notes/c0-task-memory.md

 ## <a name="page-fault"></a> Page Fault

-Whenever a processor attempts to access an area and fails, it emits a data abort exception and is trapped by the kernel as a page fault.
+When a processor encounters an inaccessible area and fails to access it, a data abort exception occurs, which is then trapped by the kernel as a page fault.
-A well-known example is a segmentation fault, usually caused by dereferencing a null or incorrect pointer, and it's a genuine issue.
+A common example of a page fault is a segmentation fault, often caused by dereferencing a null or incorrect pointer, indicating a genuine issue.
-However, a page fault doesn't necessarily equate to an error; sometimes, the virtual space mechanism needs it to finish the mapping procedure.
+However, it's important to note that a page fault does not always indicate an error.
+Sometimes, the virtual memory mechanism relies on page faults to complete the mapping process.

-Taking a 4K mapping as an example, we need the below three components to make a virtual address lookup works:
+To illustrate this with a 4K mapping example, three components are required for a successful virtual address lookup:

-- Virtual address
+- Virtual address:
-  - The user specifies the address through the mmap argument, or the kernel helps find a region satisfying the size requirement.
+  - The user specifies the address either through the `mmap` argument or the kernel finds a suitable region that meets the size requirement.
-- Physical page frame
+- Physical page frame:
-  - Requesting a new page frame from buddy memory allocation as the mapping destination.
+  - A new page frame is requested from the buddy memory allocation to serve as the destination for the mapping.
-- Page table
+- Page table:
-  - With the virtual and physical address, the kernel understands which entries of both tables to fill what value accordingly.
+  - Using the virtual and physical addresses, the kernel determines the appropriate entries in both the first-level and second-level page tables to populate with the corresponding values.
-  - The involved 2nd-level page table is created if it doesn't exist yet.
+  - If the second-level page table doesn't exist yet, it is created.

-In practice, when a user calls `mmap()` to generate an anonymous or file mapping, only vma is set up at the moment.
+In practice, when a user calls `mmap` to create an anonymous or file mapping, only the virtual memory area (`vma`) is set up initially.
-Not until that region is visited the page table entry and physical page are prepared in time for the following read or write action.
+It is not until the region is accessed that the page table entry and physical page are prepared in time for subsequent read or write actions.

 <p align="center"><img src="images/task-memory/page-fault.png" /></p>